rzninvo/LGU-SLAM/README.md

 python download_training.py --rgb --depth
 ```

-You can then run the training script.
-We use 4x3090 RTX GPUs for training which takes approximatly 1 week.
-If you use a different number of GPUs, adjust the learning rate accordingly.

 **Note:** On the first training run, covisibility is computed between all pairs of frames.
 This can take several hours, but the results are cached so that future training runs will start immediately.